nickleefly/technical_challenge/readme.md

  - Create a docker image for the microservice.
 The smaller the image, the better.
  - From security perspective, make sure that the generated docker image has a small attack surface
  - Create all required resources in Kubernetes to expose the microservice to the public.
 Make sure that the microservice has access to a volume mounted in /tmp for storing temp data.
+ - Use MESSAGES env variable to configure the message displayed by the server
  - Make sure that the health of the microservice is monitored from Kubernetes perspective
  - Security wise, try to follow the best practices securing all the resources in Kubernetes when possible
  - Create a K8S resource for scale up and down the microservice based on the CPU load